jfbouzereau/explorer/README.md

 Pre-built binary for OSX can be downloaded [here](http://jfbouzereau.free.fr/explorer/explorer.zip)

-Binaries for other platforms will follow.
+Pre-built binary for Windows can be downloaded [here](http://jfbouzereau.free.fr/explorer/explorer-ms.zip)

 The Explorer is written in javascript and built with [electron](http://electron.atom.io)

 ## In the browser

-The Explorer can be executed in any modern browser.
+The Explorer can also be executed in any modern browser.
 Open app/index.html, paste the data from the clipboard, and click OK.

 ![](http://88.162.232.107/explorer.jpg)